What is the FARM Impact Study?

 The conceptual framework of this research is rooted in the theory of social representations.
 Social representations are a kind of knowledge that is socially constructed and shared, with a practical purpose and which contributes to building a reality that is common amongst the members of a social group (Jodelet, 1989).
 This theory makes it possible to shed light on the central trends of the participants’ experiences in the FARM program and its impact on how it facilitates the migrants’ socioeconomic integration into the Canadian workforce.
 We will use an exploratory research method that will be carried out at the Southern Alberta Institute of Technology (SAIT) and at The Immigrant Education Society (TIES) in Calgary, Alberta.
 More specifically the research will examine the impact of the program from two different perspectives: 1) Newcomers and, 2) Industry partners/employers.

-Currently, very little research has been conducted to examine agricultural-based training programs for newcomers and their effectiveness in gaining industry focused language and practical skills for employment in the landscaping, horticultural and agricultural industry.
+Currently, little research has been conducted to examine agricultural-based training programs for newcomers and their effectiveness in gaining industry focused language and practical skills for employment in the landscaping, horticultural and agricultural industry.
 Our research intends to answer two questions: (a) To what extent does the FARM program have an impact on the socioeconomic integration of newcomers into the Canadian workforce?; (b) How can the FARM program be scaleable and accessible to more employers, agencies and participants?

 This research will explore the following four specific objectives and is directly linked to the emergent themes in our Interview Guides (See Appendix-B and Appendix-C):